Jompda/linux-configs/endeavour/README.md

   * really visible when using picom or could it be that picom is the cause?

 ## hyprland
-- hyprland update is broken, downgraded
+- hyprlang update is broken, downgraded
 - what is up with GTK and zathura performance
 - cliphist not working properly
 - sometimes hyprutils get fucked and prevents hyprland from loading some .so file. fix is to rebuild using yay
 - setup hyprlock gpu accelerated
   - orage floating
+- go all in with mocha / gruvbox
+  - better gtk mocha / gruvbox
   - tofi rice
     - clipboard
     - drun
   - waybar
+    - workspaces highlight active
   - dunst config